 In this video tutorial, I give an overview of what the Arduino hardware is and how the LabVIEW Interface for Arduino (LIFA) works.
-I demonstrate a simple program I wrote that scrolls 12 LEDs with a variable speed similar to the lights KITT had in the Knight Rider TV series.
+I demonstrate a simple program I wrote that scrolls 12 LEDs with a variable speed similar to a Larson Scanner.

 Download Code Used in this Tutorial: (LabVIEW 2010)